Funds for At-Risk Youth Fiscal Year 2021 Guidelines

 - Applicants partnering with a non-Title 1 school: Submit a letter from a school guidance counselor, principal, or other appropriate school official who will be involved in selecting participants.
 The letter should detail the selection criteria and process used to verify that the majority (51% or more) of participants are considered at-risk based on one or more of the indicators established in these grant guidelines.

-- Applicants not partnering with a school and by mission primarily serve at-risk youth: Submit a brief letter (maximum one page) from the executive director of the organization which includes the organization’s mission and lists the criteria and process used in selecting students for participation in this project.
+- Applicants not partnering with a school and by mission primarily serve youth at-risk: Submit a brief letter (maximum one page) from the executive director of the organization which includes the organization’s mission and lists the criteria and process used in selecting students for participation in this project.

 Advisory panels reviewing grant applications for this program use the following evaluation criteria citing evidence that the: